 For centuries, foodies across the country have been plagued by the dreaded, stomach-wrecking ailment known as food poisoning.
 While some individuals are at higher risk for food poisoning, anyone can get it.
 In fact, every year, an estimated 48 million people come in contact with foodborne diseases, according to the Center for Disease Control.
-And with summer fast approaching, it’s more important than ever to escape living in ignorant bliss when it comes to your food, as bad bacteria thrives in the stifling heat.
+And with summer fast approaching, it’s more important than ever to escape living in ignorant bliss when it comes to your food, as bad bacteria thrive in the stifling heat.
 But what exactly causes food poisoning, how can you treat it at home, and can you take precautions against it?
 Let’s take a closer look.

 An In-Depth Look at Food Poisoning